Stock Trading BotsApril 23, 202616 min read

 Who this is for: Technical traders who want full control and are willing to treat the bot as software, not a purchase.

 Gotcha: Writing the strategy is 20 percent of the work.
-The other 80 percent is state management, what happens when your server restarts mid-position, when the API rate-limits you, when a partial fill changes your expected position size.
+The other 80 percent is state management: what happens when your server restarts mid-position, when the API rate-limits you, when a partial fill changes your expected position size, when a market order submitted at 3 AM sits queued until the open and fills into an overnight gap.
 This is where most DIY bots die.
+The full architecture, including the 3-second webhook invariant, is in the Alpaca webhook trading bot guide.

 3. Interactive Brokers API direct